JustinDFuller/medium-stories/content/2019-12-14_Go-Things-I-Love-Methods-On-Any-Type.md

 Unfortunately, and right away, the community notices a bug.
 Specifically, a single user notices this bug.
 The last old school player is locked out of the game!
 The developers used the check `id < LastOldSchoolID` everywhere.
 So it works for all but the very last player.
-At this point the developers are forced to search for every instance of this check (forunately there aren't that many, only a dozen or so) and they replace the logic with `id <= LastOldSchoolID`.
+At this point the developers are forced to search for every instance of this check (fortunately there aren't that many, only a dozen or so) and they replace the logic with `id <= LastOldSchoolID`.
 Everything is working perfectly again.

 Except it's not.
 The developer who coded logic for the old school login page included this snippet: